In this section, you’ll find some stories about our work and examples to support you.

 There are many useful resources available for leaders to access and in particular the NHS Employers Agency, the Kings Fund, Institute for Healthcare Improvement and the Point of Care Foundation are all worth looking at.

 We especially recommend reading the document ‘Leadership in Healthcare - A Summary of the Evidence Base’ (West et al. 2015).
-The full version is available on click .
-For other resources from Prof Michael West @WestM61 and the NHS (please click)
+View other resources from Prof Michael West @WestM61 and the NHS

 Another excellent resource is the Institute for Healthcare Improvement, Framework for Improving Joy at Work.
 This document has some excellent ideas for improving joy in work, along with examples and some measurement and assessment tools.